vineethreddymula/E-commerce-SQL-Data-Analysis-Project/README.md

 # E-commerce-SQL-Data-Analysis-Project
+In this project, I built and analyzed a real-world e-commerce inventory database using SQL.

+I structured raw catalog data into table, performed exploratory data analysis (EDA), cleaned pricing and inventory inconsistencies, and standardized the dataset for accurate analysis.

+Using business-driven SQL queries, I generated insights on discounts, pricing patterns, stock availability, revenue potential, and value-for-money comparisons.

-The objective of this project is to simulate how real-world data analysts in e-commerce and retail companies use SQL behind the scenes to:
+This project replicates the practical workflow followed by data analysts in quick-commerce and retail companies.
+The goal is to transform raw, messy catalog data into structured, business-ready insights using SQL.

+Through this project, we:

-✅ Build and structure a messy, real-world inventory database
+✅ Build and structure a real-world inventory database

-✅ Perform Exploratory Data Analysis (EDA) to understand product categories, availability patterns, and pricing inconsistencies
+✅ Perform Exploratory Data Analysis (EDA)

-✅ Clean and standardize raw data (handle nulls, remove invalid entries, convert pricing units)
+✅ Clean and standardize raw product data

-✅ Write business-driven SQL queries to extract insights related to pricing, stock levels, revenue potential, and product performance
+✅ Generate business-driven insights using SQL queries

-This project mirrors the actual workflow followed by analysts working in quick-commerce companies.
+This mirrors how analysts work behind the scenes in retail, marketplace, and quick-commerce platforms.

 📁 Dataset Overview

 The dataset was sourced from Kaggle and originally scraped from Zepto’s official product listings.

-It closely resembles a real-world e-commerce inventory system.
+It represents a realistic e-commerce inventory system where:

-Each row represents a unique SKU (Stock Keeping Unit).
+Each row corresponds to a unique SKU (Stock Keeping Unit)

-⚠️ Duplicate product names exist intentionally — the same product may appear multiple times in different:
+Duplicate product names intentionally exist

+The same product may appear in different:

 Package sizes